UstinVaskin/Rock-paper-scissors/readme.md

 ### Summary

 Create a simple Rock Paper Scissors game using javascript.
-Play the game game against the computer!
+Play the game against the computer!

 ### Brief:
 * When a user makes their choice (rock, paper or scissors), you should also randomly generate a computer choice